-The total distance of the special stages in rallies shared with the WRC will be agreed between FIA Codasur and the Organizer, and mentioned in the Supplementary Regulations
+The total distance of the special stages in rallies shared with the WRC will be agreed between FIA Codasur and the Organizer and mentioned in the Supplementary Regulations

-For the Special Rally the maximum distance of the special stages should be between 170 and 200 kilometers, divided into two stages.
+If the rally is considered to be a Special Event the total distance of special stages, it should be between 170 and 200 kilometers, divided into two legs.

-The length of the legs should be considered within a minimum of 35% and a maximum of 65% of the total distance.
+The length of the legs should be considered within a minimum of 35% a maximum of 65% of that route.

-The maximum length of the special stages is 40 km.
+The maximum length of the special stages is of 40 km.

-As a recommendation, the maximum average speed of the special stages should not be higher than 130 kph.
+As a reference, the maximum average speed of the special stages should be of 130 km/h.

-If the distance between the service parks is longer than 80 km, a supplementary refuelling zone should be implemented.
+If the distance between the service parks is longer than 80 km, a supplementary refueling zone should be implemented.